cthoyt/cthoyt.github.io/_posts/2022-02-12-wikidata-publications.md

    properly (sorry).
 Remember, your Wikidata account is not the same as the Wikidata entry about you.
-5. Select which publication(s) (or use the boxes to check entire groups) are in fact yours
+5. Select which publication(s) (or use the boxes to check entire groups) are in fact yours.
-6. Select the radio box corresponding to your Wikidata entry (1), then click " Link Selected Works to Author" (2)
+6. Select the radio box corresponding to your Wikidata entry (1), then click _Link Selected Works to Author_ (2).

    ![](/img/wikidata-publications/scholia-interface.png)